-There were also three other original Shag paintings: Ursula Major (left), Beetle Jack (centre), and Ursula Minor (right).
+There were also four other original Shag paintings: Ursula Major, Beetle Jack, Ursula Minor and Flight of the Fish.

 A Flesh is Willing series of serigraph prints was released at the show, these were Woman with Raven, Woman with Fish, Woman with Owl, Woman with Wasp, Woman with Beetle, and Woman with Flying Fish.
 Each of the seven-color embossed serigraph prints measures 14″ by 14″ and is in a limited edition of 150 pieces plus 20 artist proofs.

 Shag also created three interactive works from vintage fairground arcade games where attendees could play and determine in advance what their fate would be.
 I have covered these in detail in the Fatal Attraction post but to summarise, the first piece is the Wheel of Ultimate Fate, the second Zulo Knows All!, and the third Vice Tester.
 Note that the Wheel of Ultimate Fate (also known as the Wheel of Fortune) was created at the 2005 Push Your Luck exhibition at the OX-OP Gallery in Minneapolis in Minnesota.